Science & Society

 Recent activities

-FEBS support for ‘Science and Society’ Constituent Society events/activities on the theme of plastics
+FEBS support for ‘Science and Society’ Constituent Society events/activities

-- the Spanish Society for Biochemistry and Molecular Biology (SEBBM) for a video project; watch the video on the FEBS Network.
+• the Spanish Society for Biochemistry and Molecular Biology (SEBBM) for a video project.
+Watch the video on the FEBS Network.

-Previous Science and Society session topics at recent FEBS Congresses
+Science and Society session topics at recent FEBS Congresses

-- 2021 (Ljubljana – Virtual) Plastics: revolution, pollution and substitution
+• 2021 (Ljubljana – Virtual) Plastics: revolution, pollution and substitution

-- 2019 (Krakow) Personalised medicine: a future vision
+• 2019 (Krakow) Personalised medicine: a future vision

-- 2018 (Prague) Healthy microbiome, healthy host?
+• 2018 (Prague) Healthy microbiome, healthy host?

-- 2017 (Jerusalem) The role of CRISPR in personalized medicine: legal and ethical problems
+• 2017 (Jerusalem) The role of CRISPR in personalized medicine: legal and ethical problems

 Other work and resources